 News feeds allow you to see when websites have added new content.
 You can get the latest headlines in one place, as soon as its published, without having to visit the websites you have taken the feed from.

 Feeds are also known as RSS.
 RSS stands for 'Really Simple Syndication'.
-In essence, the feeds themselves are just web pages, designed to be read by computers rather than people.
+In essence, the feeds themselves are just web pages, designed to be read by computers and mobile devices rather than people.

 How do I start using feeds?